jorgegv/zxlibs/README.md

 - SEQUENCE: control of animation sequences, implemented as a state machine
 - INTERRUPT: basic IM2 interrupt setup and periodic task execution
 - OFFSCREEN: Linear Framebuffer management and blitting to real screen
-- ASSERT: debug tool for ensuring certain conditions are met during execution
+- [ASSERT](../src/assert/): debug macros for ensuring certain conditions are met during execution
-- TEMPLATE: a Makefile template which makes it easy to bootstrap new projects
+- [TEMPLATE](../src/template/): a Makefile template which makes it easy to bootstrap new projects

 _Note: this is still a Work In Progress, I'm moving my previous libraries to this repo, so if a module you want appears listed above but you don't still see the code, please be patient :-)_